Flower power: Movement

 By late 1966, the Flower Power method of guerilla theater had spread from California to other parts of the United States.
 The Bread and Puppet Theater in New York City staged numerous protests which included handing out balloons and flowers with their anti-war literature.
 Workshop in Nonviolence (WIN), a magazine published by New York activists, encouraged the use of Flower Power.

 In May 1967, Abbie Hoffman organized the Flower Brigade as an official contingent of a New York City parade honoring the soldiers in Vietnam.
 News coverage captured Flower Brigade participants, who carried flowers, flags and pink posters imprinted with LOVE, being attacked and beaten by bystanders.
 In response to the violence, Hoffman wrote in WIN magazine, "Plans are being made to mine the East River with daffodils.
-Dandelion chains are being wrapped around induction centers....
+Dandelion chains are being wrapped around induction centers...
 The cry of 'Flower Power' echoes through the land.
 We shall not wilt."
-On the following Sunday, WIN activists declared Armed Forces Day as "Flower Power Day" and held a rally in Central Park to counter the traditional parade.
+On the next Sunday, WIN activists declared Armed Forces Day as "Flower Power Day" and held a rally in Central Park to counter the traditional parade.
 Turnout was low and, according to Hoffman, the rally was ineffective because guerilla theater needed to be more confrontational.

 In October 1967, Hoffman and Jerry Rubin helped organize the March on the Pentagon using Flower Power concepts to create a theatrical spectacle.
 The plan included a call for marchers to attempt to "levitate" the Pentagon.
 When the marchers faced off against more than 2500 Army national guard troops forming a human barricade in front of the Pentagon, some demonstrators held out flowers and a few placed their flowers in the soldiers' rifle barrels.